dashpay/sentinel/README.md

     * * * * * cd /home/YOURUSERNAME/sentinel && ./venv/bin/python bin/sentinel.py >/dev/null 2>&1

-### 4. Test the Configuration

-Test the config by runnings all tests from the sentinel folder you cloned into

-    $ ./venv/bin/py.test ./test

 With all tests passing and crontab setup, Sentinel will stay in sync with dashd and the installation is complete